Pullapart: Broader aims

-PullApart’s stated aims are to encourage, manufactures, retailers, food and agricultural producers to give greater weight to the ease of disposal and recycling in their packaging designs.
-Weighting the consumers point of view equally to that of packaging manufactures, retailers and recyclers, in the handling of domestic waste products for kerbside collections.
-To provide consumers with information enabling product choice (ethical consumerism), that's easy, local and totally kerbside recyclable.
-Furnishing an unambiguous tool, that measures the differences between those mentioned above, assisting in the optimisation of products for the goal of near Zero waste.
+PullApart’s stated aims are to encourage, manufactures, retailers, food and agricultural producers to improve ease of disposal and recycling in their packaging designs.
+They aim to provide consumers with information enabling product choice (ethical consumerism), that's easy, local and kerbside recyclable, and assist in the optimisation of products for the goal of near Zero waste.

 According to PullApart’s then current Teignbridge (2011) survey of over 2000 products, 2.84% were ideally suited for kerbside recycling and a further 29.32% were good, whilst the rest failed.
 The sample area, Teignbridge, and therefore Teignbridge District Council, had a current recycling rate of 57% (2008/2009), (by weight).
 Quoting from their periodical, “Teignbridge Life” explaining to local people how PullApart worked: “The online packaging recycling guide features a free search function which classifies ordinary consumer products, like cereal boxes, with a 'PullApart' rating.
 The rating breaks the product down into its components, explaining which parts can be recycled in Teignbridge.”